 Completion of the Initial Certification process.

-Continuing Education requirements described under Requirements for Maintaining Certification, Subsection A.
+Continuing Education requirements described under Requirements for Maintaining Certification, Section 2.A.

 Licensed CPSC supervisors who direct the work of others and provide supervision/consultation to CPSCs conducting preadmission screenings are exempt from the annual requirement to participate in a minimum of 12 hours of individual and/or group supervision.

-Licensed CPSC supervisors who conduct quality review and improvement activities of other CPSCs are exempt from the requirement to complete a preadmission screening assessment and report annually.

 DBHDS Notification of Change in Employment Status

 The CSB must notify DBHDS, at preadmissionscreening@dbhds.virginia.gov, if a CPSC leaves the CSB’s employment or transfers to another position within the CSB and will no longer be performing the duties of a CPSC.
-The CPSC’s certification will be considered expired and subject to compliance with section 5 of this Agreement.
+The CPSC’s certification will be considered expired and subject to compliance with Section 5 of this Agreement.
 For CPSCs who remain with the same employer and will continue to work as a CPSC in any capacity, notification to the Department is not needed.

 Hiring an individual with prior CPSC experience